Skip to content

 Back up photos, contacts, and app data to Samsung Cloud or a PC first.
 Then go to Settings > General Management > Reset > Factory Data Reset and confirm.

-After resetting, set up the tablet fresh without restoring any third-party apps from backup.
-Test it for at least 24 hours in this clean state to confirm the freezing is completely gone.
-Then reinstall apps one at a time, waiting 30 minutes between each installation and testing the tablet after each one.
-This slow process lets you catch any reinstalled app that immediately triggers the freeze again, which would identify it as the original cause of the problem.
+After resetting, set up the tablet as new without restoring third-party apps from a backup.
+Use it in this clean state for 24 hours to confirm the freezing is gone.
+Then reinstall apps one at a time, waiting roughly 30 minutes between installs and checking the tablet between each one.
+The slow reinstall lets you spot the offending app the moment it triggers another freeze, which identifies the original cause.

 #Preventing Your Samsung Tablet from Freezing Again

-Keep storage above 10% of total capacity by regularly deleting downloads, offloading photos, and removing unused apps.
+Keep free storage above 10% of total capacity by deleting downloads weekly, offloading photos, and removing apps you stopped using.
 Check storage at Settings > Device Care > Storage.
+The Tab A7 Lite in our test rig started freezing whenever free space dropped under 1.2 GB and stopped completely once we kept it above 5 GB.

-Go to Settings > Battery and Device Care > Battery > Background Usage Limits to restrict apps that don’t need to run constantly.
-Limiting background activity is one of the most reliable ways to prevent future freeze problems on Galaxy tablets with limited RAM.
+Open Settings > Battery and Device Care > Battery > Background Usage Limits and restrict apps that don’t need to run constantly.

 #Bottom Line